Optical response of Luttinger semimetals in the normal and superconducting states: Optical response functions

 The electrodynamic properties of solids in the linear response regime are encoded in the dielectric tensor $\vare_{ij}$ relating electric displacement field $\vec{D}$ and electric field $\vec{E}$ according to \cite{BookKeldysh,BookDressel,BookAltland}

 Here $\eps_0$ is the vacuum permittivity, $\omega$ and $\textbf{p}$ constitute (angular) frequency and momentum of the incident electromagnetic field, and we have defined $\vare_{ij}$ to be a dimensionless quantity.
+Throughout this work we use the Einstein sum convention that we sum over repeated indices.
 In the following we consider nonmagnetic materials with permeability equal to 1.
 The linear response is then equivalently expressed in terms of the conductivity $\sigma_{ij}$ given by

 which relates the internal current density $\vec{j}_{\rm int}$ and electric field according to